 Graduates in World Politics and International Relations who have successfully participated in all the core courses are able to:

-- analyse and explain contemporary international phenomena, including identifying and assessing the positions and interests of key international subjects, drawing on theoretical insights from more than one discipline;
+- analyze and explain contemporary international phenomena, including identifying and assessing the positions and interests of key international subjects, drawing on theoretical insights from more than one discipline;

 - identify important historical continuities and changes in international relations and in the machinery of diplomacy;

-- analyse, evaluate, and discuss different international, European and domestic legal frameworks and apply them critically to specific international phenomena such as migration and human rights violations;
+- analyze, evaluate, and discuss different international, European and domestic legal frameworks and apply them critically to specific international phenomena such as migration and human rights violations;

 - formulate and communicate rigorous arguments, whether explanatory (social scientific) or prescriptive (ethical or legal), applied to a global or international context;